Yonle/nwjs-hooks/README.md

 This can help applications that implement their own resolution handling or have canvas dimensions tied directly to the window size.

-Enabling the NW.js `resizable` manifest option alone may not be sufficient for some applications.
+For some applications, enabling the NW.js `resizable` manifest option alone may not be sufficient.

 ## Scope